dziegel/cpp_event_framework/README.md

         Fsm::Transition (*)(Fsm::ImplPtr impl, Fsm::Event event)

-- Entry/Exit actions.
+- Transition actions, Entry/Exit actions.
 Actions are member functions of an interface/class.

-        void (Fsm::ImplPtr)()

-- Transition actions.
-Actions are member functions of an interface/class.

         void (Fsm::ImplPtr)(Fsm::Event event)

 ### Execution order

-The order of execution of guards/actions/entry/exit are as follows:
+The order of execution of transitions are as follows:

 - Evaluation of all necessary guards to select a transition
 - Exit actions from source state up to least common ancestor parent state